MonsAltus/Password-Generator/README.md

 # Password-Generator
-Project to create unique passwords.
+A project to create unique passwords using JavaScript.

 ### Description:
 This page is designed to generate unique passwords in accordance with the following user selected criteria: